linebender/rfcs/rfcs/0007-pass-spec.md

 The hovered status of the capturing widget will be updated, meaning a widget that captured a pointer can still lose the "hovered" status.
 - The pointer's cursor icon will be updated as if the pointer stayed over the capturing widget.
 - If the widget loses pointer capture for some reason (e.g. the pointer is disconnected), the Widget will get a `PointerLeave` event.

+Masonry should guarantee that pointers can only be captured by one widget at a time.
+Masonry should force the widget to lose pointer capture when some events occur; not just MouseLeave, but also `Tab` being pressed, the window losing focus, the widget being disabled, etc.

 Examples of use cases for pointer capture include selecting text, dragging a slider, or long-pressing a button.